flow-project/flow/docs/source/tutorial.rst

 ::

     # this is the base experiment class
-    from cistar.core.exp import SumoExperiment
+    from flow.core.experiment import SumoExperiment

     # these are the classes I created
-    from ./my_generator import myGenerator
+    from my_generator import myGenerator
-    from ./my_scenario import myScenario
+    from my_scenario import myScenario
-    from ./my_environment import myEnvironment
+    from my_environment import myEnvironment

-    # for possible mathematical operation we may want to perform
+    # for possible mathematical operations we may want to perform
     import numpy as np

-In order to specify the inputs needed for each class, a few objects are also imported from cistar.
+In order to specify the inputs needed for each class, a few objects are also imported from Flow.

 ::

     # input objects to my classes
-    from cistar.core.params import SumoParams, EnvParams, InitialConfig, NetParams from cistar.core.vehicles import Vehicles
+    from flow.core.params import SumoParams, EnvParams, InitialConfig, NetParams from flow.core.vehicles import Vehicles

-Finally, in order to impose realistic vehicle dynamics on the vehicles in the network, cistar possesses a few acceleration, lane-changing, and routing controller classes.
+Finally, in order to impose realistic vehicle dynamics on the vehicles in the network, Flow possesses a few acceleration, lane-changing, and routing controller classes.
 These classes are imported into the script as
 follows:

 ::

-    from cistar.controllers.car_following_models import *
+    from flow.controllers.car_following_models import *
-    from cistar.controllers.lane_change_controllers import *
+    from flow.controllers.lane_change_controllers import *
-    from cistar.controllers.routing_controllers import *
+    from flow.controllers.routing_controllers import *

 5.2 Setting Up the Environment and Scenario Classes
 ---------------------------------------------------